iavofficial/audi_poc/task 1/README.md

 ### How Communication Works

-- The operator uses **client certificates** (`client.crt`, `client.key`, `ca.crt`) stored in a Kubernetes Secret (`msk-certificates`) to authenticate itself with the AWS MSK cluster.
-- These certificates are automatically mounted into the operator pod at runtime and used for secure communication.
+The certificates (`client.crt`, `client.key`, `ca.crt`) — stored as a Kubernetes Secret (`msk-certificates`) — are designed for use in secure client authentication with AWS MSK clusters.
+Typically, these certificates would be configured in a Kafka client library or Kafka command-line tools.
+However, in the current setup, the operator directly interacts with AWS MSK APIs using the `boto3` SDK, which relies on AWS credentials (e.g., from AWS SSO or other external methods).
+The certificates are not used for this interaction but are provided as part of the infrastructure setup to support typical Kafka usage scenarios.

 ### What Triggers the Operator

-- Creating or applying a `Topic` resource (e.g., `kubectl apply -f topic-example.yaml`) will trigger `audi_operator.py` to create that topic in AWS MSK.
+- Creating or applying a `Topic` resource (e.g., `kubectl apply -f topic-example.yaml`) will trigger `msk_operator.py` to create that topic in AWS MSK.
 - Applying or modifying an `ACL` resource similarly creates or adjusts an access control rule on the AWS MSK cluster.

 ### Example Workflow